What is the Waterfall Model?

 - Unnecessary consideration of the design in the requirement phase

 It may be necessary to consider possible design constraints already in the requirement phase.
 No question.

 However, I often see that the design dominates the requirements.
-This restricts the requirements for no reason, and may not take into account options that would be good options.
+This restricts the requirements for no reason, and may not consider options that would be good.

 Dear project managers:

-If the project fails it's your fault, not the fault of the developer and also not the fault of the business users!
+If the project fails, it’s your fault, not the developer’s fault and not the fault of the business users!